theforeman/foreman_bootdisk/README.md

 Set `OUTPUT=/path` to change the output destination path (directory or file).
 It must be writable by the 'foreman' user.

+### Subnet images

+Subnet images are similar to generic images, but chain-loading is done via the TFTP Smart Proxy assigned to the Subnet of the host.
+The smart proxy must have the "Templates" module enabled and configured.

+This image is generic for all hosts with a provisioning NIC on that subnet.

+To generate the image from the web interface, view a host page, click the "Boot disk" button and select "Subnet image".

+To generate using the Hammer CLI, install the [hammer_cli_foreman_bootdisk](https://github.com/theforeman/hammer_cli_foreman_bootdisk) plugin and run:

+    hammer bootdisk subnet --subnet local.lan

+See the hammer_cli_foreman_bootdisk documentation for more advanced usage.

+To generate from the command line on the Foreman server:

+    foreman-rake bootdisk:generate:subnet NAME=subnet-name

+Note that foreman-rake does connect to the foreman-proxy.

+Set `OUTPUT=/path` to change the output destination path (directory or file).
+It must be writable by the 'foreman' user.

 ### Host group images

 TODO